-The old City of London comprised more than 100 parishes, the majority of which were tiny and lay inside its ancient walls.
+The old City of London comprised more than 100 parishes, most of which were tiny and lay inside its ancient walls.
 A few of the within-the-walls parishes operated workhouses prior to 1834, as did some of the newer City parishes just beyond ("without") the walls.
-Further details are given below of some of these early parish workhouses.
-Most of the information is based on the following sources:
+Several of the latter also had portions which lay within the county of Middlesex.
+Most of the information below is based on the following sources:

-- The second edition of the early workhouse directory An Account of Several Workhouses... published in 1732 — this is abbreviated here as ASW.
+- An Account of Several Workhouses... published in 1732 — this is abbreviated here as ASW.

 - The 1776 parliamentary Abstract of Returns Made by the Overseers of the Poor — abbreviated as ARMOP.

 - Tim Hitchcock's 1985 study The English workhouse 1695-1750 — abbreviated as TEW.

 - Pigot 's Metropolitan Guide (c.1820) — abbreviated as PMG.

 Allhallows Barking by the Tower

 Allhallows Barking by the Tower had a workhouse by 1737.
 In 1776, it could house 70 inmates (ARMOP).
 The building was located at Cooper's Row, Tower Hill